CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Build-and-Implementation/BB_VELOCITAS.md

 ## Description
 <!-- General Description of the BB -->
-End-to-end, scalable and modular development toolchain to create containerized in-vehicle applications
+Eclipse Velocitas provides a development toolchain to create containerized in-vehicle applications (Vehicle Apps) that offers a comfortable, fast and efficient development experience to increase the velocity of a development team.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->